kannanjain/web-server-app/README.md

 - Has good documentation because it is extensively used

 **Compared to other services**
 1. **Apache** - Had very similar pros as using nginx.
-However, Nginx is more lightweight in comparison (thread-based) compared to Nginx that is (event based)
+However, Nginx (event based) is more lightweight in comparison to Apache (thread-based)
 2. **Tomcat** - Overkill for static display but used good for Java applications
 3. **IIS** - Good for windows but not ideal for MacOS

 ### Dockerfile and Shell

-Use a shell file to perform configuration management to automate environment setup using Docker to build a Docker image that is easily build and run on different devices.
+Used a shell file to perform configuration management to automate environment setup using Docker to build a Docker image that is easily build and run on different devices.

 **Highlighted features**
 - Does not require an OS specific setup